rogerhyam/audiowand/README.rst

   * ``./update_core.sh``

 * (You can run the ``update_core.sh`` script anytime you think the git repository might have changed)

-* Initialise your data directory with the test data from the core build.
-You only want to do this once at the beginning!
+* Initialise your ``www/data`` directory with the test data from the core template audiowand application.
+You only do this once at the beginning, because these files hold your customised tour and you do not want to overwrite them with template data.

   * ``cp -r audiowand/data/* www/data``